Author has written 3 stories for Total Drama series.

 I am the "evil man" who calls himself Gideoncrawle, although I will answer to any reasonable permutation thereof.
 My avatar is "The Magnet And The Churn", one of the "Bab" drawings that Gilbert made in connection with the Gilbert & Sullivan operetta, Patience.
 The corresponding song is a parable about the torment of a man who is irresistible to women and so can have any woman he wants--except for the one that he does want.

 At 55 years of age, I am probably the world's oldest writer of Total Drama fan fiction.
 (My DW, 48, may be the second oldest.)
-After 3 years on the Total Drama Island Fanfiction Wiki, during which I became one of that site's best-known writers, it's time to see how my stories play in the big city, as it were.
+After 3 years on the Total Drama Island Fanfiction Wiki, during which I became one of that site's best-known writers, I began porting my stories here to see how they play in the big city, as it were.

-Sadly, one story (if it can even truly be called that) that I won't be porting is the one that got me into writing fanfiction in the first place.
+Sadly, one story (if it can even truly be called that) that I won't be porting--at least not in its entirety--is the one that got me into writing fanfiction in the first place.
 Total Drama Island, by Gilbert and Sullivan (commonly abbreviated TDI-G&S, pronounced "Tiddigus"), which retells the canon TDI story arc using some 8,000 lines of the G&S songs and recitatives, is surely one of the most unusual works in the entire Total Drama fandom, but its formatting requirements are incompatible with this site's technical limitations.
 If you're interested, you can find it on the wiki via the link above.
 It's also available as a downloadable PDF file, and it also has a TV Tropes page with over 20 tropes identified in addition to those inherited from the source material.

 Stories that I have finished porting include:Legacy: a 5-chapter AU story where Gwen's encounter with The Escaped Psycho Killer With A Chainsaw And A Hook doesn't go the same way as it did on the show.
 This was the wiki's Featured Story for June 2010, and it has a TV Tropes page with nearly 70 tropes identified.
 The wiki version of this story is the recommended one because it includes certain multimedia enhancements that this site's story pages do not support.
 (Port completed 11 May 2013) Courtney and the Violin of Despair: I call it "a kinder, gentler, 'Courtney bashing' story".
 I had noticed that "Courtney bashing" stories tend to wallow in viciousness at the expense of proper storytelling, and I wrote CatVoD (as it's commonly abbreviated) to demonstrate that you can give your favorite punching bag a lot of grief without being mean or sacrificing little things like story development.
 This was the wiki's Featured Story for March 2011 has a TV Tropes page with over 30 tropes identified.
 The wiki version of this story is the recommended one because it includes certain multimedia enhancements that this site's story pages do not support.
 (Port completed 29 June 2013)

-For those of you who are fans of the TV Tropes website (TVTropes.org), most of my stories have tropes pages:Courtney and the Violin of Despair - 41 tropes identified Legacy - 69 tropes identified The Legend of Total Drama Island - over 850 tropes identified that are not merely inherited from the show, including nearly 550 for the currently published portion of the story Total Drama Island, by Gilbert and Sullivan - 22 tropes identified that are not merely inherited from the source material
+For those of you who are fans of the TV Tropes website (TVTropes.org), most of my stories have tropes pages:Courtney and the Violin of Despair - 41 tropes identified Legacy - 70 tropes identified The Legend of Total Drama Island - nearly 900 tropes identified that are not merely inherited from the show, including some 550 for the currently published portion of the story Total Drama Island, by Gilbert and Sullivan - 22 tropes identified that are not merely inherited from the source material

 Because this site's story pages don't support external links, links to music videos (where available) for music compositions mentioned in my stories are provided here.
 The Legend of Total Drama Island also has character theme songs, which will be added as they are selected and suitable videos located.
 Note that in some cases, certain events must come to pass in the story before it will be clear why the character theme fits.